mannyerivero/Exploring-I-94-Traffic-Data/README.md

 ## Introduction

-The aim of this project is to analyze westbound traffice on the I-94 Interestate Highway and determine influential patterns on traffice patterns.
+The aim of this project is to analyze westbound traffice on the I-94 Interestate Highway and determine influential factors on traffic patterns.
 Some of the following will be examined:

 * Weather
 * Time of year